rdswan/myvnc/README.md

    ```
 4. Open a pull request.

+Note: This project is in active use and is regularly being contributed to so I expect to be extremely responsive with PR requests.
+If you are willing and able to build support for SLURM (as opposed to the current LSF implementation), that would be fast tracked.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.